AuTyi/VAT-ID-VIES-check-/README.md

-# VAT-ID-VIES-check-
+# VAT-ID VIES check

-VIES VAT number validation
+VIES VAT number validation with simple request.

 You can verify the validity of a VAT number issued by any EU Member State by selecting that Member State from the drop-down menu provided, and entering the number to be validated. http://ec.europa.eu/taxation_customs/vies/vatRequest.html